kimcatbar/HangManGame/README.md

 How to run:
 1)Download HangMan2 file from this GitHug repo.
 2)Download and install SFML.
+3)Configure IDE to support SFML.
-3)Create a new project and import HangMan2 files.
+4)Create a new project and import HangMan2 files.
-4)Run program and try not to get hanged!
+5)Run program and try not to get hanged!